 04 of 06

-Gettysburg, Pennsylvania.
-Located 80 miles north of Washington, DC.
 The Battle of Gettysburg was a turning point of the Civil War during which 51,000 soldiers were killed, wounded, or captured over a three-day period.
-This important historic site attracts visitors from all over the country to participate in a wide variety of activities including walking and driving tours, campfire programs, living history demonstrations, Junior Ranger programs and specialized group tours.
+This important historic site—80 miles north of Washington, D.C.—attracts visitors from all over the country to participate in a wide variety of activities including walking and driving tours, campfire programs, living history demonstrations, Junior Ranger programs and specialized group tours.
 A new Museum and Visitor Center and Cyclorama Gallery opened in 2008.
 The historic town offers a wide range of activities beyond the battlefield.Continue to 5 of 6 below.

 05 of 06

-Manassas, Virginia.
-Located 32 miles west of Washington, DC.
-The 5000-acre park preserves the site of the First and Second Battles of Manassas during the Civil War.
-The Henry Hill Visitors Center features a 45-minute orientation film and a museum exhibiting civil war era uniforms, weapons and artifacts.
+The 5,000-acre park preserves the site of the First and Second Battles of Manassas during the Civil War.
+The Henry Hill Visitors Center features a 45-minute orientation film and a museum exhibiting civil war era uniforms, weapons, and artifacts.
 The park offers a variety of activities, scenic vistas, and walking trails.
 As home to numerous bird species, Manassas National Battlefield Park has recently been named as an important birding site by the National Audobon Society.

 06 of 06

-Frederick, Maryland.
-Located 41 miles northwest of Washington, DC.
 The Battle of Monocacy was the last time that the Confederacy invaded the North during the Civil War.
-This battle is important to our region's history because it saved Washington, DC from attack.
-The Visitor Center features electronic maps, historical artifacts and interpretive displays of the battle.
+This battle is important to the region's history because it saved Washington, D.C. from attack.
+The Visitor Center features electronic maps, historical artifacts, and interpretive displays of the battle.
 A variety of programs are offered by rangers and volunteers.
-There is a 5-stop self-guided auto tour and several walking trails.
+There is a five-stop self-guided auto tour and several walking trails.